John-Otago/PhD-Plus/README.md

 ### 0.1 Purpose
 This project is to help you prepare for your PhD/Graduate School.

-Ideally you should read through the list and the books before you start graduate school, although students at any stage of their graduate training or career should benefit from this project.
+Ideally you should read through the list and the books before you start graduate school, although students at any stage of their graduate training (and perhaps early-career researchers) could benefit from this project.

 ### 0.2 Terminology
 I use mixed terms from both the US and the UK/Commonwealth academic systems.